 It’s important to find the right balance between having enough cover so that your loved ones aren’t exposed, but not too much cover, so that the cost is unnecessarily high.

 Think about how much you have left on your mortgage, the cost of family living costs and any personal debt you may have.
 Ideally, your policy pay out should cover all this.

-Please note: Some employers offer ‘death in service’.
+Please note: Some employers offer group life insurance (or death in service).
 If you enjoy this employee benefit you may be able to trim the cost of your own life insurance accordingly.
 (Remember if you change your employer you could lose this benefit).

 Live a healthier lifestyle

 Your overall health directly affects the amount you pay, therefore, the healthier you are, the lower your monthly premium.